krzychu598/WarehouseSimulation/README.md

 Team 209.5-magazyn
 Krzysztof Wnorowski, Maksymilian Zieliński, Paweł Marton <br/>
 This project is a simulation of a working warehouse inside simple economy.
-Products are both imported and exported to the warehouse based on deliveries that can be denied if no products are found (outgoing delivery) or there is no more space in the warehouse (inncoming delivery).
+Products are both imported and exported to the warehouse based on deliveries that can be denied if no products are found (outgoing delivery) or there is no more space in the warehouse (incoming delivery).
 Additionally employees must be free to perform actions as storing products or sending deliveries.

 ## WarehouseApp :
 The Warehouse App project consists of several classes representing real-life warehouse-related objects.
 Below is an overview of the main classes and their functionalities: